yashasvi-ranawat/ClusGeo2.0/README.md

 ## Code Example

-Once installed, you can run ./runme, and
+Once installed, you can run ./runme.
+Armed with a folder containing only the .xyz file, we can first select between numer 1 - 4, to place hydrogens on the surfaces.
+Second, we run ./runme again, and select between 5 - 7 to get the soap spectra.
+Once the SOAP matrices are created, you can ./runme again, and filter out the redundant surface hydrogen atoms.

 ## Motivation